 If you’ve been following my humble health journey for a while, you know how much I adore beetroot.
-I’d already declared my love for this nutritious vegetable in my beetroot waffle post here, so I won’t ramble about it in this post.
+I’d already declared my love for this nutritious vegetable when I shared the beetroot waffles recipe here, so I won’t ramble about it in this post.

 For me, one of the real signs of a successful dish is when it gets thumbs up from my other half, who can’t live without meat.
-When he proudly declared after trying my vegan shepherd’s pie: ‘I much prefer this veggie version to the traditional meat one!’, I was really chuffed with myself.
-However, when he requested it at least twice a week, I knew it was time to come up with another winning meal (there’s only so much pie you can have!)
+When he proudly declared after trying my most famous vegan shepherd’s pie: ‘I much prefer this veggie version to the traditional meat one!’, I was really chuffed with myself.
+However, when he requested it at least twice a week, I knew it was time to come up with another winning meal!

 This beetroot risotto is another dish from the ‘home comfort food’ series.
 I’ve used light coconut milk to make it creamy yet not overly rich like a traditional risotto.

-I chose to serve this risotto with wilted spinach & mushrooms to add extra textures and colour, however you can safely serve it plain.
+I chose to serve this beetroot & buckwheat risotto with wilted spinach & mushrooms to add extra textures and colour, however you can safely serve it plain.